Skip to main content

 Slovakia supports the following e-Invoice formats: EN 16931 XML (UBL 2.1 or CII syntax), Peppol BIS Billing 3.0.

-Slovakia uses the following e-Invoicing standards: EN 16931, Peppol BIS Billing 3.0, Slovak Peppol BIS transposition rules v1.8.
-Archiving requirement: 10 years retention per Slovak VAT Act ; 20 years for immovable property; archiving abroad permitted..
+Slovakia uses the following e-Invoicing standards: EN 16931, Peppol BIS Billing 3.0, Slovak Peppol BIS transposition rules v1.10.
+Archiving requirement: 10 years retention under § 76 of the VAT Act 222/2004 Z.z.; the Financial Administration FAQ of 7 July 2026 confirms that e-invoices must be archived in their original XML format, and that delivery service providers have no statutory duty to retain the XML files they transmit.
+20 years for immovable property; archiving abroad is permitted..

 Yes, Slovakia uses the Peppol network for e-Invoice exchange.
 Peppol enables standardised cross-border e-Invoicing with other Peppol-connected countries and organisations.

 Slovakia has penalties for e-Invoicing non-compliance.
-Failure to report or late reporting: Up to EUR 10,000 per infraction for failure to report data, submitting incorrect data, or reporting after the deadline per Law 385/2025 Z.z. .
-No fine if an obvious error is identified and corrected promptly.
-Repeated non-compliance: Up to EUR 100,000 for repeated violations of e-invoicing reporting requirements per the Financial Administration FAQ .
-ASP failure defence: No penalty applies if it can be demonstrably proven that the contracted accredited service provider (Digital Postman) experienced a failure and the data were reported without delay following resolution of that failure.
+Failure to report or late reporting: Up to EUR 10,000 per infraction for failing to report invoice data, reporting incorrect data or reporting after the deadline, per Law 385/2025 Z.z. and the Financial Administration FAQ of 7 July 2026 .
+No fine applies where an obvious error is identified and corrected promptly.
+Repeated non-compliance: Up to EUR 100,000 for repeated breaches of the e-invoicing reporting requirements, per the Financial Administration FAQ of 7 July 2026 .
+Provider failure defence: No penalty applies where the taxpayer can demonstrably prove that the contracted certified delivery service provider (Digital Postman) suffered a failure and the data were reported without delay once that failure was resolved, per the Financial Administration FAQ of 7 July 2026 .

 Yes, Slovakia is subject to the EU's ViDA (VAT in the Digital Age) regulations.
 ViDA introduces mandatory e-Invoicing for cross-border B2B transactions and real-time digital reporting requirements across EU member states.

-Exemptions from Slovakia e-Invoicing may apply to: B2C transactions, National security, Kontrolný výkaz transition.
+Exemptions from Slovakia e-Invoicing may apply to: B2C transactions, National security, Cross-border supplies until 2030.
 Check specific criteria as exemptions vary by transaction type and business size.